-Ross uses desktop, high-definition business class, and large-scale classroom conferencing to significantly increase personal productivity, complement action based learning, and improve organizational efficiency.
+Ross uses high-definition business class and large-scale classroom conferencing to significantly increase personal productivity, complement action based learning, and improve organizational efficiency.
 Productivity gains and organizational efficiency are achieved when remote team members are able to meet and collaborate using voice, video, and data, all in real-time.
 Key to this form of communication and collaboration is the ability for all participants to see, as well as share and edit, presentations, sketches, and documents, providing instantaneous feedback.

 Audio/Video Conferencing in Ross Classrooms

 Each room is already equipped with a fixed pan/tilt/zoom camera mounted on the rear wall.
+Built-in ceiling mounted speakers and lavalier and ceiling mounted microphones complete the experience.
 You can host a videoconference with that single camera, giving the remote site a view of the white boards and lectern at the front, or you can choose to have three additional cameras temporarily mounted to show various angles.
-If you choose to use additional cameras, your videoconference must be controlled in our A/V Booth.
+(If you choose to use additional cameras, your videoconference must be controlled in our A/V Booth.)